zfinnan/RESTful-creatures/readme.md

 ## Directions

 1. Fork and Clone this repository!
-2. Follow the steps in this lab to get a working app!
+2. Follow the steps below to get a working app!
 3. If you finish early, start on the [homework](./homework.md)!

-### 1. Set up a new express app called `crud_dinosaurs`.
+### STEP 1: Set up a new express app called `crud_dinosaurs`.

 Incorporate `express-ejs-layouts`.